ccoverstreet/Forestry/README.md

 ### Network Controls

-- Ability to view, select, and join networks
+- Ability to view, select, and join networks (`nmcli` backend)
     - No support yet for .1x networks.
 These networks must be setup up manually (externally).
 Once known, Forestry can connect to the .1x network
+- Ability to select power profiles using `powerprofilesctl`

 ![Network Page](./images/network-page.png)